This landmark 1935 observatory opens a window onto the universe from its perch on the southern slopes of Mt Hollywood. Its planetarium...

 2800 E Observatory Rd · interesting places nearby

 Griffith Observatory information

 This landmark 1935 observatory opens a window onto the universe from its perch on the southern slopes of Mt Hollywood.
-Its planetarium boasts the world’s most advanced star projector, and astronomical touch displays on the evolution of the telescope, and the ultraviolet x-rays used to map our solar system.
+Its planetarium boasts the world’s most advanced star projector.
+Astronomical touch displays cover the evolution of the telescope and the ultraviolet x-rays used to map our solar system.
 We loved the camera obscura on the main floor.

 You’ll definitely want to grab a seat in the Planetarium – the aluminum-domed ceiling becomes a massive screen where lasers are projected to offer a tour of the cosmos, while another laser-projection show allows you to search for water, and life, beyond earth.

 The observatory has starred in many movies, most famously Rebel Without a Cause with James Dean.
 Outside, have your picture snapped beside the actor’s bust with the Hollywood sign caught neatly in the background.
 The carless can hop on the LADOT Observatory Shuttle (35 minutes, $.50) from the Red Line station on Vermont and Sunset Blvd.